15 Hidden Apple Watch Hacks You Didn’t Know About

 The first time you held an iPhone in your hands, you were convinced nothing could ever top it.
 The accessibility!
 The connection!
 The ease of use!
 This was, beyond a shadow of a doubt, the best that technology had to offer.

 And then, you got an Apple Watch.
 And suddenly, everything you loved about your iPhone was available to be worn around your wrist.
 Surely it couldn’t get any better than that!
 But guess what?
 You’ll love it even more once you learn these expert-recommended hacks.
-Apple lovers will also want to know these 10 hidden iPhone features you never knew about.

 “First of all, every user should make sure they take advantage of the sleep tracking feature offered by the Apple Watch,” says Thomas Bradbury, technical director at GetSongKey.
 “Sleep is important, and this feature allows you to see how much you sleep, as well as assess your sleep quality.”